dat-tran05/robust-ensemble-kd/docs/report/report.md

 **Compute constraints.** This was a course project with limited computational resources.
 We prioritized experimental breadth—testing multiple hypotheses about feature distillation—over extensive hyperparameter tuning or larger-scale ablations.

 **Batch-level gradient weighting.** Our AGRE-KD implementation computes teacher weights at the batch level rather than per-sample.
-While the original paper's notation $W_t(x_i)$ suggests per-sample weighting, computing individual gradients for each sample would require $O(\text{batch\_size} \times \text{num\_teachers})$ backward passes per training step—prohibitively expensive for practical training.
+While the original paper's notation $W_t(x_i)$ suggests per-sample weighting, computing individual gradients for each sample would require $O(\text{batch\_size} \times \text{num\_teachers})$ backward passes per training step.
 Our batch-level approach computes one weight per teacher per batch, reducing this to $O(\text{num\_teachers})$ backward passes while still capturing the gradient alignment signal.
 This is a common practical approximation in gradient-based methods.

 ---